pulumi/pulumi/CONTRIBUTING.md

 1. Clone this repository and make local changes to codegen.
 Assume the absolute path to this repo is `/Users/platypus/pulumi`.

-2. Clone @pulumi/command and change into the directory.
+2. Clone pulumi-command and change into the directory.

 ```bash
 $ git clone https://github.com/pulumi/pulumi-command /Users/platypus/pulumi-command
 $ cd /Users/platypus/pulumi-command
 ```

-3. Pulumi providers repos have a top-level directory `provider` which contains a `go.mod` for a Go executable used in provider generation.
+3. Pulumi provider repos have a top-level directory `provider` which contains a `go.mod` for a Go executable used in provider generation.
 In this next steps, you will edit the `go.mod` file to point to your local copy of the Pulumi source code.
 First, open the `go.mod` file.

 ```bash